ocaml/v2.ocaml.org/site/learn/tutorials/compiling_with_gnu_make.md

-bcl    make a bytecode library libinstall    install library with ocamlfind libuninstall  uninstall library with ocamlfind top    make a custom toplevel from all your modules clean  remove everything that matches one of the files that could have been
+bcl    make a bytecode library libinstall    install library with ocamlfind libuninstall  uninstall library with ocamlfind top    make a custom interactive toplevel from all your modules clean  remove everything that matches one of the files that could have been
        automatically created by OCamlMakefile
 ```